Pierre Van Cortlandt: Personal life

 The Upper Manor House is now part of the adjoining Cortlandt Healthcare nursing care center and may be seen by appointment.
-The Upper Manor House is located near Hillside Cemetery, Cortlandt Manor, Westchester County, New York where Pierre and his wife, Joanna Livingston Van Cortlandt, are buried.
+The Upper Manor House is located near Hillside Cemetery (Cortlandt Manor, Westchester County) where Pierre and his wife, Joanna Livingston Van Cortlandt, are buried.

 Death and burial

 Aside from his family, his lands, and a continued interest in political affairs, Pierre turned to church related activities.
 Relatives were informed that up to his last, on May 1, 1814, Pierre was "resigned and happy".
 His religion served him well, for in his last illness he "manifested his love of God, in so striking a manner that we have the consolation to know that our Loss is his gain."
 The following obituary notice appeared in the Albany Gazette of May 17, 1814:

 Pierre Van Cortlandt, early took an active part against every oppression of the English government upon the colonies.
 He was chosen into the first Provincial Congress, was a member of the committee which formed the constitution of this State, and was honored by the suffrages of his country at the first election under the new government the station of lieutenant governor, and continued to be elected to that office for eighteen years successively.
 He was the friend and confidant of that great patriot, George Clinton.
 In the revolution he shared the fate of the friends of their country; his family were obliged to abandon their homes in the Manor of Cortlandt, and take refuge in the interior.
 Firm and undismayed in adversity; the ill success of our arms was a stimulus to greater exertions.
 He was one of those who, relying on the justice of their cause, put their trust in God and stood firm at the post of danger.
 In prosperity he was not too much elated, but held a temperate and uniform course, having in view only the independence of the United States and the safety of his country.